Coronavirus latest: Belgium begins nationwide lockdown | DW | 18.03.2020

 The lockdown is expected to last until April 5.
 The Belgian capital, Brussels, is the de-facto capital of the European Union.

-10:16 European markets fell in early trading Wednesday as the coronavirus pandemic continues to Germany turning people back at the airport: What you need to know.
+10:16 European markets fell in early trading Wednesday as the coronavirus pandemic continues to impact the global economy.

 Frankfurt's DAX fell 3.7%, the FTSE 100 in London dropped 4.3% and the CAC in Paris lost 3.4%.